chilipadiboy/first-report/tool_assessment.md

 We will be communicating with the RFduino tag over Bluetooth Low Energy (BLE).

-Due to it being architecturally less complex for us to implement a web application instead of a native Android/iOS app that communicates with the tag and also due to the lack of other alternative bluetooth tools for web applications, we have decided to make use of the Web Bluetooth API which is written in Javascript.
+Due to it being architecturally less complex for us to implement a web application instead of a native Android/iOS app that communicates with the tag and also due to the lack of other alternative Bluetooth tools for web applications, we have decided to make use of the Web Bluetooth API which is written in JavaScript.
 As Web Bluetooth is still a work in progress right now, only certain platforms have Web Bluetooth fully implemented & supported in the browsers.
 The full status of its implementation can be found [here](https://github.com/WebBluetoothCG/web-bluetooth/blob/master/implementation-status.md).
 Chrome OS, Mac and Android have it fully supported and implemented.
 Windows and Linux have it partially implemented and a flag must be enabled.

 Due to the  I/O capabilities of the tag (no input and output capabilities), it is only possible to use the [JustWorks](https://www.digikey.com/eewiki/display/Wireless/A+Basic+Introduction+to+BLE+Security) method of BLE which offers no way of verifying the devices taking part in the connection so a MITM attack cannot be prevented.
-We would look at having some output capabiities for the tag.
+We would look at having some output capabilities for the tag.

 The tag shall have 2 different functions (for 2-Factor Authentication and for supporting the validation of the ownership of health data).
 The first function of the tag is to participate in a 2-Factor Authentication system for patients.